H-2B Program

 Taxes

-At the end of the calendar year you will be issued a W2 Form for your wages earned during that year.
-You are obligated by law to file your taxes by the annual deadline, regardless of total wages earned.
-You will file as a non-resident alien.
-Failure to file or filing a false tax return can lead to fines, penalties and issues with future status applications.
-Looking for more direction with your taxes?
-We have partnered with Sprintax for your education and filing needs https://taxprep.sprintax.com/?utm_ref=uwit&utm_content=prmc
+At the end of the calendar year, workers will be issued a W2 Form for wages earned during that year.
+H-2B workers are obligated by law to file their taxes by the annual deadline, regardless of total wages earned.
+H-2B workers will file as non-resident aliens.
+Failure to file or filing a false tax return can lead to fines, penalties, and issues with future status applications.

 Fees and Payments

-Please review factsheet #78 for all current information regarding deductions and prohibited fees under the H2B Program. https://www.dol.gov/agencies/whd/fact-sheets/78d-h2b-deductions
+Please review factsheet #78 for all current information regarding deductions and prohibited fees under the H-2B Program. https://www.dol.gov/agencies/whd/fact-sheets/78d-h2b-deductions

 Budget Calculator